 The following table shows our historical capitalization as of December 31, 1998 on an actual basis and as adjusted to give pro forma effect to the acquisition of Petro.
-It is further adjusted to give pro forma effect to this offering and the debt offering and the application of the net proceeds of these offerings.
-This table does not include \$4.2 million of the current portion of Petro's 1989 preferred stock that will be paid with the proceeds of this offering and the debt offering.
+It is further adjusted to give pro forma effect to the equity offering and the debt offering and the application of the net proceeds of these offerings.
+This table does not include \$4.2 million of the current portion of Petro's 1989 preferred stock that was paid with the proceeds of the equity offering and the debt offering.